rohit12crj/Study-Notes/Jenkins/notes.md

 How does Jenkins store credentials?

-How do you secure Jenkins?
+How do you secure Jenkins? --> RBAC

-What is Jenkins Shared Library?

 What is Blue Ocean?